 If the answer is “Not much,” it’s time to change that.

-The most basic answer is that your headshot brands your business.
+The most basic answer is that your author headshot brands your business.
 While you may choose to use a logo on your website, remember that you are the only one running your business.
 That means you’re the sole face of it.
 Actually putting a face to your business (i.e. your own face) helps people recognize you across the internet–including on your website, social profiles, and bylined articles.

 But it’s not just about recognition.
 What if it’s the first time a prospect has heard of you?
 It will take them just 40 milliseconds to draw a conclusion about you based on your photo, according to Buffer.com.
-Your headshot helps set the tone for your business and makes hiring you more personal.
+Your professional headshot helps set the tone for your business and makes hiring you more personal.

-So when your headshot is perhaps the most important element for representing your business, how do you make it represent you in the best way possible?
+So when your professional headshot is perhaps the most important element for representing your business, how do you make it represent you in the best way possible?

 This is such a ridiculously simple rule, but it’s something I see people get wrong every day.

 Your headshot shouldn’t just be recognizable.
 It should also be visually appealing so that when a prospect sees that headshot, they’re drawn in and want to learn more about you.

 A crisp photo is one way to achieve visual appeal.

 With the quality of cameras we have these days, snapping a crisp photo–even with your phone’s camera–shouldn’t be tough, although it may be best to avoid webcams since they aren’t the best quality cameras out there.